Anu0408/Burger-Machine-Kiosk-WebDevelopment/README.md

       python run.py
       Access the application at http://localhost:5000.

-Code Structure
+### Code Structure
-BurgerMachine/: Contains the main application files BurgerMachine.py: Core functionalities of the burger machine BurgerMachineExceptions.py: Custom exceptions for the application BurgerMachine!sample.py: Sample implementation and usage test1_sample.py, test_burger_machine.py: Test cases for the application README.md: Project documentation requirements.txt: Python dependencies
+- BurgerMachine/: Contains the main application files
+- BurgerMachine.py: Core functionalities of the burger machine
+- BurgerMachineExceptions.py: Custom exceptions for the application
+- BurgerMachine!sample.py: Sample implementation and usage
+- test1_sample.py, test_burger_machine.py: Test cases for the application
+- README.md: Project documentation
+- requirements.txt: Python dependencies

-Testing
+### Testing
-Run the test cases using pytest:
+Run the test cases using pytest: pytest
-      pytest
-Exception Handling
-OutOfStockException
-Raised when an item is out of stock.
-Ensures that the user is informed about the unavailability of the selected item.

-NeedsCleaningException
-Raised when the machine needs cleaning.
-The user is prompted to clean the machine before proceeding.

-InvalidChoiceException
-Raised when an invalid choice is made by the user.
-Informs the user about the invalid selection.

-ExceededRemainingChoicesException
-Raised when the user tries to select more items than available.
-Guides the user to select valid options.

-InvalidPaymentException
-Raised when an invalid payment is made.
-Ensures that the user provides the correct payment amount.

-Contribution
-Create a new branch for your feature:

-bash
-Copy code
+### To create a new branch, make changes, commit, and open a pull request
-git checkout -b feature-name
+- git checkout -b feature-name

-Add your changes and commit:
+##### Add  changes and commit:

-bash
-Copy code
-git add .
+- git add .
-git commit -m "Add new feature"
+- git commit -m "Add new feature"

-Push to the branch:
+##### Push to the branch:

-bash
-Copy code
-git push origin feature-name
+- git push origin feature-name
-Open a pull request on GitHub.
+- Open a pull request.

-License
+### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.